PARCC (Partnership for Assessment of Readiness for College and Careers)

 New Mexico Standardized Based Assessment (Science 7th grade)

 This year 7th grade students will take the Science New Mexico Standardized Based Assessment (NMSBA).
 This assessment is BIE-mandated, and used to assess whether 7th grade students are meeting grade-level standards specifically in the content area of science.

-The testing window for this assessment is February 27th-March 24th
+The testing window for this assessment is March 5th through March 30th